Removing files in Git

 Removing a directory example

-You may use the –r option in the Git rm command for removing a folder.
+You may use the –r option in the Git rm command to remove a folder.
 Any files contained in the folder are also removed.

 To see it in action, I have created a directory with the name of code in our demo repository: